evansd/whitenoise/docs/index.rst

 That's it, you're ready to go.

-Want forever-cacheable files and gzip support?
+Want forever-cacheable files and compression support?
 Just add this to your ``settings.py``:

 .. code-block:: python